oseifrimpongg/easy-csharp-projects/3 - CLI Task Tracker/README.md

 ## Description

 This is a command-line interface (CLI) task tracker built in C#.
 It allows users to manage tasks by adding, updating, deleting, and marking them with statuses such as "to-do," "in-progress," and "completed."
 Tasks are stored in a JSON file for persistence across sessions.
+This project is inspired by Roadmap.sh and can be found at https://roadmap.sh/projects/task-tracker

 ## Features